himasprabhs/Customer-Sales-Report/README.md

 >> By addressing these recommendations, the business can take better decisions to optimize their market performance in various countries.

-## Thanks for Reading
+## Thanks for Reading 💙

-If you find this useful, Do not forget give a ❤️
+Thank you for checking out my project!
+If it helped you, don't forget to drop a ⭐ to show your support.

 ## Links